top of page

 Switch the lights on to end the blues

-There are reasons not to be a fan of Xmas myself.
+There are reasons not to be a fan of Christmas myself.
 No, I am not against the festivity.
-And no, I don't have any past trauma neither am a reincarnation of Scrooge.
-But how insanely the Xmas shopping is and its amount of waste generated in recent years seem not in harmony with the planet any longer.
-Ironically, this is year will be different.
-It is the year of the pandemic; and Covid-19 confinement will last, at least, for the entire Winter.
+And no, I don't have any past trauma, nor am I a reincarnation of Scrooge.
+But how insanely the Christmas shopping is and the amount of waste generated in recent years seem not in harmony with the planet any longer.
+Ironically, this year will be different.
+It is the year of the pandemic, and COVID-19 confinement will last, at least, for the entire Winter.

 Colourful lights and bright sparkles are also used in other celebrations to signal happiness or special celebrations.
-In South Asia weddings, not only the party is decorated with glittering lights but also the family's houses typically cover the façades with a curtain of these sparkles.
+In South Asia weddings, the party is decorated with glittering lights, and the family's houses typically cover the façades with a curtain of these sparkles.

-The magic happens when the electromagnetic spectrum of light reaches the eye, converts into electrical signals to be sent straight to the brain so we can have an instant perception of the world outside of our body.
+The magic happens when the electromagnetic spectrum of light reaches the eye and converts into electrical signals to be sent straight to the brain so we can instantly perceive the world outside of our body.
 Lights give us the vision.

-Lights are in everywhere and part of our daily life, but why do we continuously marvel with the luminous glow?
-Firstly, there is a process of mental conditioning by associating a pleasant event with lights.
-Since our memory as a toddler can recollect, fairy lights in Xmas come with the enjoyment of receiving gifts, topped up with feasts.
-The glittering lights in weddings, for example, are related to the celebration of a union, party with lots of drinking and dancing.
+Lights are everywhere and part of our daily lives, but why do we continuously marvel at the luminous glow?
+Firstly, there is a process of mental conditioning that is achieved by associating a pleasant event with lights.
+Since our childhood memories can be recollected, fairy lights in Xmas come with the enjoyment of receiving gifts, topped up with feasts.
+For example, the glittering lights at weddings are related to the celebration of a union, a party with lots of drinking and dancing.
 However, the opposite reaction can also work by association.
-Flashing red and blue lights can reflect the feel of danger and anxiety due to their adoption in police cars and ambulances worldwide.
+Flashing red and blue lights can reflect the feeling of danger and anxiety due to their adoption in police cars and ambulances worldwide.
 Our emotions are easily triggered by visual association.

 Lights do spark us joy.
 Apart from Xmas light decorations, my recommendations are: